Metal Sheet Optimization with FEA | Fixing Enclosure Failure

 Approach to the Metal Sheet Enclosure Problem

-The first part was to study the entire process and understand the various methods that were involved in the design and manufacturing of the part.
+The first concern was to study the entire process and understand the various methods that were involved in the design and manufacturing of the part.
 Through this process, it was found after an

 internal study that the enclosure design was done by rule of thumb calculations and was carried out only by the work experience of some technical staff.

-The approach undertaken was to perform CAE simulations via the Finite Element Method (FEM) to analyze and improve the structure of the model.
-The fundamental steps taken were as
+The consequent approach was to perform CAE simulations via the Finite Element Method (FEM) to analyze and improve the structure of the model.
+The fundamental steps taken were

 ● Prepare the provided 3D CAD model for analysis